eclipse-threadx/rtos-docs/rtos-docs/usbx/usbx-device-stack-4.md

 ### Input Parameter

-- *interface*: Pointer to the interface to remove.
+- *ux_interface*: Pointer to the interface to remove.

 ### Return Value